Ungated Product Experiences in 2023: Why You Should, And How to Do It

 So how can you eliminate the gates (or reduce them significantly) without sacrificing your best source of leads?
 We’ve got ideas.

-Prospects that are genuinely interested will happily give you info at some point so they can continue the buying journey.
-And if your product experience is ungated, they’ll have done plenty of self-educating before joining a sales call, accelerating the sales cycle.
+You can still collect email addresses from prospects, but first, let them explore more of your product or content without that friction point.
+Prospects who are genuinely interested will happily give you info at some point so they can continue the buying journey.
+And if your content is more on the ungated side, they’ll have done plenty of self-educating already, which accelerates the sales cycle.

-Thus, you're not trying to convert them from scratch—they’re already engaged because they got a product deep-dive and loved it.
+You’re not trying to convert them from scratch—they’re already engaged because they got a product deep-dive and loved it.
 Think of it as an extra onboarding step to set up your prospects for success.

 Embedding an ungated tour on review sites is a great way to let prospective buyers experience your product beyond just your website.
 According to G2’s 2022 Buyer Behavior Report, 85% of buyers use third-party review sites to help influence their purchase decisions.
 Therefore, it only makes sense to put your best-selling asset (your product) in more places your buyers hang out.

-And based on the data we’ve seen thus far, engagement on interactive product demos is typically 2-3x higher than on more traditional forms of media like video and print content.
+And based on the data we’ve seen thus far, engagement on interactive demos is typically 2-3x higher than on more traditional forms of media like video and print content.

 Test and learn by selectively ungating

 Try it out and see what’s working for you.
-PLG is all about experimentation because it’s individual to each company—there’s no one right way to do it.
+PLG is all about experimentation because it’s so individual to each company—there’s no one right way to do it.